Mexican president blames murder of young girl on past governments

 Others on social media pointed out that other countries in the world that have free-market economies do not suffer the levels of gender violence seen in Mexico.

-(Reporting by Noe Torres, Anthony Esposito and Raul Cortes Fernandez; Editing by Marguerita Choy and Andrea Ricci)
+($1 = 18.5682 Mexican pesos) (Reporting by Anthony Esposito and Raul Cortes Fernandez Editing by Marguerita Choy)